mikedunbar/MADMediaBrowser/README.md

 I was laid off as part of a 10% staff reduction in March.
 After a 2 month sabbatical I'm now rested and looking for my next Android adventure.
 This project aims to keep me busy and my skills fresh until I land my next job.
 UI/UX polish is taking a backseat to engineering best practices to begin with, but I look forward to improving that as well.
+It will be a perpetual

 I welcome any and all feedback!
-I'm intentionally publishing this with some glaring warts, to serve as motivation to clean them up, before too many prospective employers take a look and throw my application in the dust bin. :sunglasses:
+I'm intentionally publishing this with some glaring warts, to serve as motivation to clean them up, before too many prospective employers take a look.

 ## What's implemented so far
 - Multiple product versions: Free vs Paid